Aroon Purie

 Aroon Purie (born 1944) is the founder-publisher and editor-in-chief of India Today, and former chief executive of the India Today Group.
 He is the managing director of Thomson Press (India) Limited and the chairman and managing director of TV Today.
 He is a recipient of the Padma Bhushan award.
 He was also the editor-in-chief of Reader's Digest India.
 In October 2017, he passed control of the India Today Group to his daughter, Kalli Purie.

 Early life

-Purie graduated from The Doon School and earned a bachelor's degree in economics from the London School of Economics in 1965.
+Purie graduated from The Doon School (where his contemporary was Rajiv Gandhi, former Indian prime minister) and earned a bachelor's degree in economics from the London School of Economics in 1965.
 Bollywood actress Koel Purie is his youngest daughter.

 Career

 He started his career in 1970 at Thomson Press as Production Controller and continues to be its guiding force even though he handed over to his son Ankoor Purie.
 With five facilities across India, it has a national presence.
 He began the India Today Group with an eponymous magazine in 1975.
 Today the group is India's most diversified media group with 32 magazines, 7 radio stations, 4 TV channels, 1 newspaper, multiple web and mobile portals, a leading classical music label and book publishing arm.